Darwin Awards: History

 Northcutt encountered some difficulty in publishing the first book, since most publishers would only offer her a deal if she agreed to remove the stories from the Internet, but she refused: "It was a community!
 I could not do that.
 Even though it might have cost me a lot of money, I kept saying no." She eventually found a publisher who agreed to print a book containing only 10% of the material gathered for the website.
 The first book turned out to be a success, and was listed on The New York Times best-seller list for 6 months.

 Not all of the feedback from the stories Northcutt published was positive, and she occasionally received emails from people who knew the deceased.
 One such person advised: "This is horrible.
 It has shocked our community to the core.
 You should remove this."
 Northcutt demurred: "I can't.
 It's just too stupid."
 Northcutt kept the stories on the website and in her books, citing them as a "funny-but-true safety guide", and mentioning that children who read the book are going to be much more careful around explosives.

 The website also awards Honorable Mentions to individuals who survive their misadventures with their reproductive capacity intact.
 One example of this is Larry Walters, who attached helium-filled weather balloons to a lawn chair and floated far above Long Beach, California, in July 1982.
 He reached an altitude of 16000 ft, but survived, to be later fined for crossing controlled airspace.
-(Walters later fell into depression and died by suicide, the same year Northcutt began the website.)
+(Walters later fell and died by suicide, the same year Northcutt began the website.)
 Another notable honorable mention was given to the two men who attempted to burgle the home of footballer Duncan Ferguson (who had an infamous reputation for physical aggression on and off the pitch, including four convictions for assault and who had served six months in Glasgow's Barlinnie Prison) in 2001, with one burglar requiring three days' hospitalisation after being confronted by the player.